qsmei/ctliu-research-group/content/authors/Shi/_index.md

 ---
 # Display name
-title: Quanshun Mei
+title: Shi Bo

 # Full name (for SEO)
-first_name: Quanshun
+first_name: Shi
-last_name: Mei
+last_name: Bo

 # Username (this should match the folder name)
 authors:
-  - Quanshun
+  - Shi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc Researcher
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: